-Save The Great South Bay Inc. is a 501(c)3 Non-Profit dedicated to the revitalization of The Great South Bay, a 45 mile long body of water between Long Island’s South Shore and Fire Island.
-We are South Shore LI residents, past and present, baymen, fishermen, surfers, sailors, and marine biologists from a dozen organizations now studying the bay.
+Save The Great South Bay Inc. is a 501(c)3 Non-Profit organization dedicated to the revitalization of The Great South Bay.
+We are from The South Shore, past and present, baymen, fishermen, boaters, paddleboarders, surfers, sailors, local environmentalists, civic associations, schools, marine scientists, all working together.

 We hope that this web site will help people to develop public conversations about issues that matter to all of us.

 Together, we can remake Long Island for the 21st Century and bring back our bay.

 Follow this link to contact us or offer your comments below.